 The Trevi Fountain

-The Church of San Ignacio de Loyola
+The Church of St. Ignatius of Loyola

-10. Organize your guided tour of Rome
+Organise your guided tour of Rome

 How to get to the meeting point

-Normally you will be able to choose between several schedules available when taking a tour of Rome.
-As for the days of the week, there are usually tours every day, but we remind you that on Mondays most of the museums in Rome are closed, so visitors may take the opportunity to sightsee in the center.
-As in any big city, weekends and holidays also tend to be more crowded in the tourist areas.
+You will normally be able to choose from a number of timetables available for your tour of Rome.
+As for the days of the week, tours are usually available every day, but please note that most of Rome's museums are closed on Mondays, so visitors may want to take the opportunity to do some sightseeing in the city centre.
+As in any large city, weekends and public holidays also tend to be more crowded in the tourist areas.

 Duration of tours